rpintassilgo/weather-information/README.md

 I've chosen the single-page application(SPA) approach for the frontend and the MVC(without views) architetural pattern for the backend

-Used technologies: NodeJS, ExpressJS, MongoDB, Redis, Vue
+Technologies used in the project: NodeJS, ExpressJS, MongoDB, Redis, Vue

 ## Backend configuration